Kali-Codes/TwilioQuest-codes/README.md

 # TwilioQuest-codes
 ## CODES for the interactive &amp; self-paced game

-### Disclaimer - My solutions are provided for purely educational purposes only.
+### Disclaimer - My solutions are purely for educational purposes only.
 Your use of any of these sample documents is at your own risk.